 The study protocol has been developed by extensive consultation with the ME/CFS community and a Stakeholder Advisory Group made up of medical specialist, support group representatives and people living with ME/CFS.
 The study has been approved by the UniSA Human Research Ethics Committee.

 If you are interested in this study or would like further information, please contact Daniel Clark from the University of South Australia (email Daniel.Clark@unisa.edu.au) or the UniSA Clinical Trials Facility (ph.
 8302 1365).
-People who can tolerate less than 5 minutes of moving images (e.g. TV) should not apply.
+People who cannot tolerate more than five minutes of moving images (e.g. TV) should not apply.

 We look forward to hearing from you.